William A. Camfield Fellowship

 Undergraduate students successfully awarded with the Camfield Fellowship will be required to enroll in three credits of HART 301 in both the fall and spring semesters during their museum internship.
 Graduate fellows will be required to enroll in three credits of HART 501 in the fall and spring semesters.

-Undergraduate Camfield Fellowship Project
+2026-27 Undergraduate William A. Camfield Fellowship Project Description

 To apply: submit 1) a brief (1-2 page) statement expressing the applicant’s willingness to undertake the internship and how the Fellowship would enhance the applicant’s other studies at Rice, and career goals in the arts, 2) a CV, and 3) an unofficial transcript.